 Misdemeanor Court Process

 The prosecution of a misdemeanor matter generally involves the same process as a felony case, except that there is no preliminary hearing and there is no automatic second readiness conference.
 The defense attorney can excuse his or her client from appearing in court hearings on most misdemeanor cases, providing, of course, that the criminal defendant is completely cooperative with the attorney and responsive to all of the attorney’s requests.
 The San Diego courts are very flexible with scheduling of misdemeanor matters.

 Get an Experienced San Diego Criminal Defense Attorney on Your Side

 For immediate help, contact Domenic J. Lombardo, an experienced San Diego criminal defense attorney.
-Mr. Lombardo provides a free and confidential consultation in cases involving criminal charges filed in San Diego, Chula Vista, Coronado, Point Loma, Ocean Beach, Pacific Beach, La Jolla, University City, Kearney Mesa, North Park, Hillcrest, National City, Imperial Beach, San Ysidro, El Cajon, La Mesa, Spring Valley, La Presa, Lakeside, Santee, Poway, Escondido, San Marcos, Encinitas, Del Mar, Solana Beach, Carlsbad, Oceanside, Vista, Fallbrook, Spring Valley and throughout San Diego County and the state of California.
+Mr. Lombardo provides a free and confidential consultation in cases involving criminal charges filed in San Diego, Chula Vista, Coronado, Point Loma, Ocean Beach, Pacific Beach, La Jolla, University City, Kearney Mesa, North Park, Hillcrest, National City, Imperial Beach, San Ysidro, Lemon Grove, El Cajon, La Mesa, Spring Valley, La Presa, Lakeside, Santee, Poway, Escondido, San Marcos, Rancho Santa Fe, Encinitas, Del Mar, Solana Beach, Carlsbad, Oceanside, Vista, Fallbrook and throughout San Diego County and the state of California.